Nipissing University and Canadore College to offer bursary for youth in care

 “Education is a powerful tool that contributes to physical, intellectual, emotional and social health as well as future earning potential,” said Dr. Kevin Wamsley, President and Vice-Chancellor, Nipissing University.
 “Youth in care face many obstacles and much uncertainty in their lives, so it is our hope that by removing the financial barriers to attending university it will open up new possibilities that they may have previously thought were out of reach.
 We strive to be an accessible university and look forward to welcoming these students to Nipissing and supporting them in their transition to university.”

-The waivers will cover tuition and ancillary fees as well as the cost of the application fee through the Ontario Universities’ Application Centre (OUAC) or the Ontario College Application Service (OCAS), and are renewable for up to four years as long as progression requirements are met.
+The bursary will cover tuition and ancillary fees as well as the cost of the application fee through the Ontario Universities’ Application Centre (OUAC) or the Ontario College Application Service (OCAS), and are renewable for up to four years as long as progression requirements are met.
 Both high school applicants and mature students are eligible to apply.

 “Youth in care are less likely to pursue post-secondary education and experience higher unemployment rates,” said Nancy Lafrance Rich, Director of Service, Children’s Aid Society of Nipissing Parry Sound.
 “Removing financial barriers can mean the difference between a life in poverty or a life of prosperity.
 This is truly an amazing opportunity.
 These youth simply do not have the same opportunities and face unique challenges.
 By providing equitable access to educational opportunities, we can enrich their lives and help them reach their full potential.”